alan-turing-institute/TTW-Practitioners-Hub/cohort-activity-plan/README.md

     * Individual: Tooling and Roadmapping for your project
     * Please connect with the team regarding any question

 ### **Month 6: December - Concluding Weeks**
-- Week 1: Collaboration Cafe - EiR Coworking with The Turing Way - **The Practitioners Hub - Celebration day  on 11 December ([2023-09-Fireside-Internal-Planning-Document - Google Docs](https://docs.google.com/document/d/1Eo5zbPm0zUd9I9R2_UaTXrCF4PPNofrwNQBscsHnufk/edit#heading=h.hmjj4rapmv7o))**
+- Week 1: Collaboration Cafe - EiR Coworking with The Turing Way
     * Reflecting on the progress and next steps
     * Identifying ongoing and future collaboration
-- Week 2: **Full EiR Meeting - Workshop** (full day - Hybrid) - Date TBC
-    * Individual report outs
-    * Reflections and next steps
+- Week 2: Wrap up meetings:
+ * Feedback meetings with each individual
+ * Publication of Case Studies on Zenodo: https://zenodo.org/communities/the-turing-way-practitioners
+ * Fireside chat to publicly launch the case studies

-Final Call: Closing meeting with each individual: 1:1 with the Practitioners Hub team
+ * Debrief with the Practitioners Hub team

+**The Practitioners Hub - Celebration** - Date TBC in 2024

 ### **Post-Cohort - Staying Connected**

 1. Continue working with The Turing Way team and community
 2. Join The Turing Way working groups, or propose areas of work where you can continue working on your projects